wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### CustomReportUsage

-Represents usage data for a single timestamp in CustomReports.
+Represents usage data for a single timestamp in <code>CustomReports</code>.

 <table>
 <thead>